mobify/mobify-code-style/css/sass-best-practices/readme.md

 %c-component {
     ...
 }
 ```

-In some cases placeholder class can be named more general if it shares some general styles between different selectors (see more detailed example in the next section [Genuine Usecases](#genuine-usecases)):
+In some cases the placeholder class can be named more generally if it shares styles across multiple selectors (see more detailed example in the next section [Genuine Usecases](#genuine-usecases)):

 ```
 h1,